iaeiou/blue-plankton-2/content/posts/vitamin-d-covid-19.md

 ## We're at a frontier

 Of course, correlation is not causation.
-COVID-19 is a new disease; we're at a frontier of understanding, pushing our way forward month by month.
+And COVID-19 is a new disease; we're at a frontier of understanding, pushing our way forward month by month.
 So we can't expect perfect answers at this juncture.

 That's exactly why we need to pay attention to the medical research that we do have.